Cardigan, Ceredigion: Middle ages

 The present town grew up near the medieval forts established to control the access of the Teifi and its confluents to Cardigan Bay on the Irish Sea.
 A castle was built by Roger de Montgomery in 1093 after a Norman army conquered Ceredigion.
-Its hinterland was regained by Owain Gwynedd, Cadwaladr ap Gruffydd, and Gruffydd ap Rhys in October 1136 after their victory at Crug Mawr over Norman forces army led by Roberts fitz Martin and fitz Stephen and Maurice FitzGerald.
+Its hinterland was regained by Owain Gwynedd, Cadwaladr ap Gruffydd, and Gruffydd ap Rhys in October 1136 after their victory at Crug Mawr over Norman forces army led by Robert fitz Martin and Robert fitz Stephen and Maurice FitzGerald.
 Rhys ap Gruffydd fortified the town and was credited with the establishment of the castle near the bridge over the Teifi.
 In 1176, he instituted the first eisteddfod.
 Contestants came from all over the British Isles to compete for chairs in music and poetry.
-Lord Rhys' grandson Maelgwn razed the castle and sacked the town.
+Some years later, Rhys's grandson Maelgwn razed the castle and sacked the town, but repairs were soon effected.

-In 1199 the town received its first charter and became an important trade centre.
+Cardigan became an important trade centre.
 In 1227 a weekly market was established which continues to this day.
-Welsh rule over Cardigan continued, for some periods under royal lordship, until it was annexed to the English crown in 1283 when the country of Cardiganshire was created.
+Welsh rule over Cardigan continued, for some periods under royal lordship, until it was annexed to the English crown in 1283 when the county of Cardiganshire was created.
 The town wall was built in the 1240s and the castle was rebuilt.
 St Mary's Church was established as a Benedictine Priory and parish church in mediaeval times and survived the Dissolution of the Monasteries.
 The castle ceased being the administrative centre of the county with the Act of Union in 1536 and by the early 17th century was already falling into ruins.